LevinHornischer/DualityTheory/README.md

 # Lecture Notes

 The lecture notes are written as the course progresses.
-You find the latest edition here: TBA.
+You find the latest edition here: [`duality.pdf`](duality.pdf).

 They are a rewritten version of last year's notes, which you can find [here](duality_old.pdf).